 Orthodontic treatment is not a “one size fits all” proposition.
 While there are many ads on social media for at-home treatments, only an orthodontist can decide the best treatment option for you.
 If you are interested in discovering what orthodontics could do for you, contact our orthodontists, Drs.
 Walton and Maready in Raleigh, NC today.

 Most of us remember traditional braces as ungainly metal bands surrounding our back teeth with brackets attached to the front teeth.
 A wire is placed through the brackets and the teeth are moved gradually over time.
 Some former orthodontic patients remember having to wear headgear to correct their bite.

 Luckily, there are now many modern, less obtrusive options for traditional braces.
 Brackets come in metal or clear (ceramic), and most patients don’t need bands on their back teeth.
 Brackets are attached directly to the tooth with a special adhesive, and the archwire is held in place with small O-rings (that can come in lots of different colors!).

 Clear aligners were approved by the FDA in 1998 for use in orthodontics.
 These aligners are clear, thin, plastic trays that are formed to fit your teeth.
-They are nearly invisible to the eye and can be used on adults, teens, and even children.
-You wear each aligner for one week, and the number of aligners depends on the complexity of your treatment.
-Clear aligners can’t fix every problem, so be sure to talk to our orthodontists in Raleigh, NC, to see if they are right for you.
+They are nearly invisible to the eye and can be used on adults, teens, and children.
+Aligners gently move your teeth into new positions determined by your orthodontist in a custom-designed treatment plan based on images taken of your mouth and teeth.
+Typically, each aligner is worn for about two weeks before progressing to the next set.
+The number of aligner sets depends on the complexity of your treatment.
+Clear aligners are not right for every problem, so your orthodontist will determine if they are right for your particular needs.

 Retainers are removable devices that maintain the alignment of your teeth after your orthodontic treatment is complete.
 They are necessary after any type of tooth movement, no matter how small, no matter the age of the patient.